semk/voldemort/README.md

 ## Global variables

+    site:       Data common to the site.
+                Eg: site.time

+    config:     Data from settings.yaml

 	posts:		A list of all your posts.
 All attributes in the YAML section can be accessed either using . or []. eg. post['date'], post.date